Ogbuchi-Ikechukwu/Azure-ML-Nanodegree-Capstone/README.md

 ## Dataset
-The Dataset I chose was from this competition, [Zindi Africa Insurance Prediction] (https://zindi.africa/competitions/data-science-nigeria-2019-challenge-1-insurance-prediction/leaderboard)
+The Dataset I chose was from this competition, [Zindi Africa Insurance Prediction](https://zindi.africa/competitions/data-science-nigeria-2019-challenge-1-insurance-prediction/leaderboard).

 It contains 7160 rows and 15 Columns.
 Description of Variables are as follows: